We stand with Ukraine to help keep people safe. Join us

 On average, the identity theft matter should be resolved in about six months, provided you dedicate enough of your time to it.
 Pay attention to the list below, these are the actions you will have to do in order to recover from identity theft.

-- Remain vigilant.
+• Remain vigilant.
 Your experience may teach you to be more vigilant in the future but you can never be too careful.
-Free your mind of worries by using a security product that protects you and your identity like Clario.
+Free your mind of worries by using a security product that protects you and your identity like Clario Anti Spy.

 How Clario protects your identity

-Even though the government has a plan for protecting people who have fallen victim to identity theft, it's best to prevent it from happening to you in the first place by using an identity theft protection service or using a device protection app, like Clario.
+Even though the government might have a plan for protecting people who have fallen victim to identity theft, it's best to prevent it from happening to you in the first place.

-Check your emails for breaches in real-time to prevent any of your sensitive info from being stolen.
-Clario app will notify you in case someone compromised your security and leaked your passwords, social security number, or credit card numbers.
+Check your emails for breaches in real time to prevent any of your sensitive information from being stolen.
+Clario Anti Spy will notify you in case someone compromises your security and leaks your email address in a known data dump.

 No one is 100% safe from ID theft, but we can at least try to be more careful.
 Just imagine how much time and stress we could save ourselves by learning to prevent identity theft from taking place in the first place instead of dealing with its consequences.